denniskuijs/openremote/docs/research_decouple_data.md

 <div style="page-break-after: always;"></div>

 ## 4. Advise & Summary
-In this section, I will outline the final results of this research and the next steps, as discussed.
+In this section, I will outline the final results of this research and the next steps as discussed.

 ### 4.1.
 Advise
 After exploring the possibilities of decoupling the IoT data and storing it on a separate `EBS` data volume, I conclude that several approaches are effective.